 Positive Attitude: This is new to my personal list.
 We were created with minds that greatly affect or bodies.
 I’ll admit that there are days when I want to have a “pity party” for myself because I want to do an activity that my knees won’t allow me to.
 So on good days I will rejoice, and on painful days I will literally take life one step at a time.

-I can’t make the OA go away, but I can do my best to manage it and live my life to the fullest—in spite of limitations.
+I can’t make the osteoarthritis go away, but I can do my best to manage it and live my life to the fullest—in spite of limitations.

 Nancy Canwell writes from the Pacific Northwest.